-Activity Learning intention Success criteria Page 6.
+ACTIVITY LEARNING INTENTION SUCCESS CRITERIA PAGE 6.
 Do your part To make a commitment to playing a part in eliminating road trauma.
-I can name an action that I can take at an individual, family or community level to positively influence road safety.
+I feel empowered to make informed decisions about my road and transport use.
+I understand my actions can have an impact at a personal, family and community level.
 16 7.
 Road safety reflections To reflect on road safety understanding.
-I know what I need to do to keep myself and others safe when using the road and and public transport system.
+I know what I need to do to keep myself and others safe when using the road and public transport system.
 18 8.
 My journey to secondary school To independently plan safe trips using the road/transport network.
 I can plan a safe route to and from secondary school.
 19 9.
 Film festival To reflect on road safety understanding.
-I know what I need to do to keep myself and others safe as a road/transport user, and can share my knowledge with the community.
-21 10 .
+I know what I need to do to keep myself and others safe as a road/ transport user, and can share my knowledge with the community.
+21 10.
 Our road safety exhibition To reflect on road safety understanding.
-I know what I need to do to keep myself and others safe as a road/transport user, and can share my knowledge with the community.
+I know what I need to do to keep myself and others safe as a road/ transport user, and can share my knowledge with the community.
 24